CMSC-129A-Projects/CtrlAltElite/README.md

 3. Open the extracted folder and run `StandaloneWindows64` or `StandaloneLinux64`.
 4. Play!

 Note: Please ensure that you select the `Create a desktop shortcut` checkbox during the Windows installer installation process to create a shortcut on your desktop.
+Also, if your computer prompts you saying the file might contain a virus, just ignore it.
+It's just how [Inno Setup](https://jrsoftware.org/isinfo.php) files are

 ## Uninstalling
 To uninstall in Windows, open the game's file location and run `unins000.exe`.
 There is no need to uninstall for portable installs.